 An easy-to-make cranberry apple crisp with a brown sugar and oatmeal topping.
 Perfect for fall!

 And now it really is fall!
-This morning Feynman and I headed out for a walk and the air was crisp, cool and so fall-like I wanted to go buy school supplies.
-I know I’ve been writing about it going on three weeks now, but today – today! – the season feels real.
+This morning I headed out for a walk and the air was crisp, cool and so fall-like I wanted to go buy school supplies.
+I know I’ve been writing about it going on for three weeks now, but today – today! – the season feels real.
 The weather has finally caught up with my autumn-loving heart.

 The timing is perfect because today it’s all about a cranberry apple crisp.
 We’re knocking on the door of apple season right now and in the fall line-up of must-make recipes, apples top the list of ingredients.
 The scent of baked apples is hard to resist this time of year.

 This crisp recipe has a fresh apple-cranberry filling.
 The tartness is balanced out with the buttery oatmeal topping for the finishing touch.

 It’s the dessert of choice for people who hate making pies.
 You get all the feel-good aroma and flavor of an apple pie, without the fussy pie crust and the whole thing comes together with hardly any effort.
 Plus, you can make it ahead and pop it in the oven while dinner is served.

 - Lemon juice